-29 Mar A Guide on How to Market An Athlete: Sports Brand Logos (Part 2 of 6)
+29 Oct A Guide on How to Market An Athlete: The Process of Making an Iconic Brand Logo (Part 2 of 6)

 In our previous article, we’ve discussed the initial steps you need in branding athletes.
-And now that we’ve tackled the foundations of your brand, it’s only apt that we proceed on strengthening these building blocks with the help of great design and branding logo!
+And now that we’ve tackled the foundations of your brand, it’s only apt that we proceed on strengthening these building blocks with the help of a great design and branding logos!

 Unfortunately, there’s still a large number of people who think logos are just images.
 While it may be true that a logo is one of the physical elements of a brand, it has a responsibility that’s not limited to just representing a business.

 For one, they can make or break the success of a brand.
 Logos will always be the first thing potential customers see in a business — so much so, that their opinion about a brand is said to depend on what a logo looks like.
 Its design should be able to set the right mood and create a good initial impression to ensure leads.

 It must be remembered that a brand is people’s perception of your sports team or your athlete business.
 Should your brand logo design fail to reflect what your brand hopes to be perceived, it can easily set customers off.

 Successful logos match the company’s values.
 People should be able to look at your logo and quickly see the perception your athlete business wants to have.
 It should also be unique enough to set you apart from your competitors.
 Another key point often overlooked is that logos actually play a major role in the crucial step of building brand identity.